” So, they signaled to their partners in the other boat for them to come and help them.”

 The SEED ALLIANCE is comprised of agencies and organizations who have entered

 into acceptable memorandums of understanding (MOUs) with Sowing Seeds of Joy

-to render services for the purpose of training.
+to render services for the purpose of connecting, equipping, training, and mobilizing.

 Bear Creek Community Church (Irving, TX)) cultivates religious growth and spiritual learning.
 Their desire is that through ministry, they will reflect their mission to reach people for Jesus Christ and become more like Him.
 Sowing Seeds of Joy (SSOJ) partners with BCCC to build on its vision and to support that of BCCC’s.
 Bear Creek Community Church members have embraced the missions training of SSOJ empowering them to send well-equipped teams to New Orleans, Mendenhall, Mississippi, and Haiti.